freezefawn/pluralsurvivalguide/primer.md

 ## Common Myths:
 **"In order to be plural you must have experienced severe repeated trauma, usually sexual abuse, before a specific cutoff age."**

-There is no requirement for trauma -much les a specific kind of trauma- to identify as plural or be diagnosed with a dissociative disorder.
+There is no requirement for trauma -much less a specific kind of trauma- to identify as plural or be diagnosed with a dissociative disorder.
 Trauma is very common, but not required.
 There are strong theories that frequent adverse childhood experiences is what may lead to specific kinds of plurality, but these theories are not proven to be the _only_ way plurality can be caused.
 Many people self-report no trauma history, or having been plural prior to their trauma history.
 In particular, Tulpamancers show that its possible to intentionally cause it in at least a portion of the population in adulthood.